Frp Holdings Ord - Asset Resilience Ratio

 About

 FRP Holdings, Inc. engages in the real estate business in the United States.
-It operates through four segments: Industrial and Commercial, Mining Royalty Lands, Development, and Multifamily.
-The Industrial and Commercial segment owns, leases, and manages commercial properties.
+The company operates through four segments: Industrial and Commercial, Mining Royalty Lands, Development, and Multifamily.
+Its Industrial and Commercial segment owns, leases, and manages commercial properties.
 The Mining Royalty Lands segment owns, leases, and manages mining royalties in Florida, Georgia, and Virginia.
-The Develo… Read more
+I… Read more